limichael2004/AccessibilityTune/README.md

 # Target Users
 This application is particularly valuable for users with physical limitations who may find it difficult to use traditional computer interfaces.
 By providing hands-free control of music playback, it enhances accessibility and autonomy for people with various mobility challenges.
-The developer specifically mentions that while it currently only supports macOS and Spotify, there are plans to expand compatibility to include Apple Music and non-macOS platforms.